Djokovic v Nadal: Greatest matches

 Roland Garros, 2013, SF (outdoor clay) - Nadal 6-4 3-6 6-1 6-7 9-7

-Another classic and one which had remarkably similar traits to the pair's 2012 Australian Open clash.
+When these two met at Roland Garros in 2013, another classic ensued - one which had remarkably similar traits to the pair's 2012 Australian Open clash.
 This one may 'only' have lasted four hours and 37 minutes but the rallies were again to be marvelled at, while a final set again featured a twist and a possible moment of regret.
 When Nadal stormed through the third, he looked on course for a fairly comfortable win but to think that is to ignore the history books when it comes to these two.
 The Spaniard, already a seven-time champion at Roland Garros, served for the match at 6-5 in the fourth but lost his serve and the resultant tie-break.
 Djokovic was the ascendant but, just as Nadal had done in Melbourne, failed to hammer home a 4-2 final-set advantage.
 It can be argued he lost the match mentally for as the decider wore on Djokovic complained bitterly about the slippery state of the court, saying it needed watering on what was a scorching Paris day.
 He probably had a point but Nadal did not argee and, more importantly, neither did the umpire.
 The more focused man broke in the 16th game of the set to end yet another classic between the duo.